 In a country as diverse as India, every nook and corner has its own tale of culinary art and heritage.
-The influence of spices add an infinite variety of flavours: sweet, sharp, hot, sour, spicy, aromatic, mild, tart and fragrant while their wafting smell draw people from all over the world.
+The influence of spices add an infinite variety of flavors: sweet, sharp, hot, sour, spicy, aromatic, mild, tart and fragrant while their wafting scents draw people from all over the world.

-Here is list of five popular types of Indian foods to treat your taste buds
+Here is a list of five popular types of Indian foods to treat your taste buds

 1. Pani Puri

-The crunchy pani puri will leave your tongue on a roller coaster ride as you gulp it down all at once.
+Crunchy pani puri will leave your tongue on a roller coaster ride of flavors.
 The fried hollow puri is filled with a mixture of tamarind water, potato, onion, chickpeas, chili, chat masala and so much more.
 Choice of sweet or spicy chutney and a variety of spices adds a flavor that is too hard to resist.
-One simply cannot say no to this perfect evening street snack.
+You simply cannot say no to this perfect evening street snack.

-In some areas, tamarind water is replaced with curd and sweet palatable chutney giving rise to the name Dahi (meaning curd) puri.
+In some areas, tamarind water is replaced with curd and sweet palatable chutney giving rise to the name Dahi (curd) puri.
 Dahi puris are favorite amongst kids and adults who cannot handle the fiery hot pani puri.

-Imagine yourself on an evening stroll passing through the humdrums of various food stalls on the street.
-The sight of the golden saffron colored sweet jalebi will leave you drooling over this lip smacking delicacy.
-Although it can be at times arrogantly crispy on the surface, underneath lies a different side of wholesome, soft, fluffy and gooey heart, much like true Indian culture and people.
+Imagine yourself on an evening stroll passing through the humdrum of various food stalls on the street.
+The sight of the golden saffron colored sweet jalebi will leave you drooling over this lip-smacking delicacy.
+Although it can be at times arrogantly crispy on the surface, underneath lies a soft, fluffy and gooey heart, much like true Indian culture and people.

 3. Lucknow Kebabs

-Lose yourself relishing one of the most memorable foods you will ever taste.
 Kebab outlets in Lucknow take happiness to another level.
-Smeared with a host of Indian spices, crispy on the outside but soft and supple within and served with fiery hot chutneys, this finger licking dish will surely promise you a taste of lifetime.
+Smeared with a host of Indian spices, crispy on the outside but soft and supple within, these kebabs are served with fiery hot chutneys.
+This finger licking dish will surely have you coming back for more.

-Lucknow is equally endowed with many vegetarian kebabs along with the unique taste of lip smacking non-vegetarian kebabs.
-With the right mix of spices and other ingredients, it improves the digestion.
-Thus, there is no need to be worried about your health.
+Lucknow is equally endowed with many vegetarian kebabs for those of you who don’t eat meat.
 Seriously, if you head to India, the street food of Lucknow can’t be missed!

 5. Hyderabadi Dum Biryani

-Imagine your delight when you feast your eyes upon the dish of Nizams and the Nawabs in its flavors of saffron, kewra, cardamom and the rest – everything in the right proportion, in the right place.
-This blend of Mughlai and Telugu cuisine will blow your mind and tickle your taste buds – the meat so soft that it is programmed to self destruct on contact with the tongue.
+Imagine your delight when you feast your eyes upon the dish of Nizams and the Nawabs in its flavors of saffron, kewra, and cardamom.
+This blend of Mughlai and Telugu cuisine will blow your mind and tickle your taste buds – the meat so soft that it is programmed to self-destruct on contact with the tongue.